-- Nine months of the 2015 data with data elements based on ICD-9-CM codes (discharges from January 1, 2015 - September 30, 2015) are in the Disease Severity Measures File labeled Q1Q3.
-See Table 3a for a list of data elements. - Three months of 2015 data with data elements based on ICD-10-CM/PCS codes (discharges from October 1, 2015 December 31, 2015) are in the Disease Severity Measures File labeled Q4.
-See Table 3b for a list of data elements. - The Elixhauser Comorbidity Software indicators are not available in the Q4 file because the ICD-10-CM version of the software is still under development.
-A beta version of the Elixhauser Comorbidity Software for ICD-10-CM/PCS is available on the HCUP-US Web site (https://www.hcupus.ahrq.gov/toolssoftware/comorbidityicd10/comorbidity_icd10.jsp).
+The Elixhauser Comorbidity Software indicators are not available in the 2016 NIS because the ICD-10-CM/PCS version of the software is still under development.
+A beta version of the Elixhauser Comorbidity Software for ICD-10-CM/PCS is available on the HCUP-US Web site (www.hcup-us.ahrq.gov/toolssoftware/comorbidityicd10/comorbidity\icd10.isp).